replicatedhq/kots.io/content/reference/v1beta1/application.md

 ## allowRollback
 This defaults to `false`.
 Enable to create a "Rollback" button on the end-customer Verison History page.

+## additionalImages
+An optional array of strings that reference images to be included in airgap bundles and pushed to the local registry during installation.
+While KOTS detects images from the PodSpecs in the application, some applications (Operators) may need to include additional images that will not be referenced until runtime.

 ## kubectlVersion
 This defaults to `latest`.
 Set to `1.14.9`, `1.16.3` or a [blang semver range](https://github.com/blang/semver#ranges) (like  `>1.16.0 <1.17.0`) to use a specific version of kubectl to apply your app's yaml.